 MA Radio Production Student,

-Joy of Sound (JOS) is an inclusive music and creative arts project that provides workshops and equipment to enable anybody, regardless of their abilities and dexterity, to enjoy taking part in music making and other arts activities.
+Joy of Sound (JOS) is an inclusive music and creative arts project that is run by volunteers.
+JOS provides workshops and equipment to enable anybody, regardless of their abilities and dexterity, to enjoy taking part in music making and other arts activities.

 The aims of JOS are to:

 is now in it's 15th year of